 In DePaul's MS in Supply Chain Management degree program, you will gain the leadership and technical skills necessary to manage supply chains.
 The program will provide you with a broad-based knowledge of sourcing, procurement, transportation, warehousing, production and distribution.
+Based on your interests, you have the

 In this degree program, you will learn to: